 It makes meetings much more egalitarian, and diffuses existing patterns.

-If you run LOMO for a while, you might learn new patterns, and then you may not need the tool anymore.
+If you run LOMO for a while, you might learn to behave in new ways as a group, and then you may not need the tool anymore.

-Maybe you’re meeting together to kick off your creative response to a client with a brainstorming session, usually these sessions would limp on for about three hours and you get really tired and never reach a conclusion.
+As an example, say you’re meeting together to kick off your creative response to a client with a brainstorming session.
+These sessions could limp on for about three hours and you get really tired and never reach a conclusion.

-If you change how you structure that meeting, it might re-energise you.
+If you change how you structure that meeting, it can re-energise you.

-LOMO is an open source tool – you download various canvasses, with guidelines as to how to use them.
+LOMO is an open source tool – download various canvasses here, there are guidelines as to how to use them.

-LOMO is not the only way to have a meeting, but it is a way of shifting them, it’s a lever for changing a set of stuck patterns of behaviour, that is quietly frustrating lots of people.
+LOMO is not the only way to have a meeting, but it is a way of shifting how you do them.
+It’s a lever for changing a set of stuck patterns of behaviour that is quietly frustrating lots of people.

 That replaces a flat, non-participatory update meeting, gives it more energy and more focus, and covers all the bases.